Minahil-786978/Codmetric_BFS/README.md

 BFS Algorithm

--A queue is used to explore cells layer by layer.
+-  A queue is used to explore cells layer by layer.
--Each step moves up, down, left, right (no diagonals).
+-  Each step moves up, down, left, right (no diagonals).
--Stops when the end is reached.
+-  Stops when the end is reached.

 Path Tracking

--Each position stores the path taken so far.
+-  Each position stores the path taken so far.
--Once the end is found, the path is returned.
+-  Once the end is found, the path is returned.

 Display
--Console display: * marks the shortest path
+-  Console display: * marks the shortest path

 Visual display:

--White = open path
+-  White = open path
--Black = wall
+-  Black = wall
--Red = shortest path
+-  Red = shortest path